winters145/CV/README.md

 ## Education

 #### Makers Academy Coding Bootcamp (January 2022 - April 2022)
-- Object Orientated Programming
+- Object Orientated Programming, focusing on encapsulation through the use of classes and methods
 - Strong focus on the use of Test Driven Development
-- Frequent use of pair programming and group projects, focusing heavily on agile teamwork and communication
+- Frequent use of pair programming and group projects, replying heavily on agile teamwork and communication
-- Full-stack web development
+- Full-stack web development, in both JavaScript (M.E.R.N) & Ruby
-- Gained in-depth knowledge of JavaScript & Ruby languages syntax, with a great base of knowledge and ability to learn more
+- Gained in-depth knowledge of JavaScript & Ruby syntax, as well as HTML and CSS, with a great base of knowledge, ability and desire to learn more

 #### King's School Tynemouth (2007 - 2013)